reactjs/react.dev/src/content/reference/react-dom/components/form.md

 #### Caveats {/*caveats*/}

-* When a function is passed to `action` or `formAction` the HTTP method will be POST regaudless of value of the `method` prop.
+* When a function is passed to `action` or `formAction` the HTTP method will be POST regardless of value of the `method` prop.

 ---